Erasmus+ for Training

 - You must be employed by Leiden University.

 - Your training must have a minimum duration of two days and a maximum duration of sixty days, excluding travel.
+Please be aware that the grant will only be awarded for a maximum of 14 days.

 - The Erasmus+ training grant cannot be used to cover costs that are already financed by other European Union funds, for example through research and innovation grants.